charlessweet/amandadb/README.md

 The times are still with pretty small records.
 The 8k records are taking a while to load (15.24ms) because they're JSON and moving to the correct positions in the files are taking a while.
 Standardizing serialized record sizes will allow me to pre-calculate the position of the data in the file, and move to the position in the stream without deserializing records.

+Update (9/22/2016)
+Changed record storage format to binary (got rid of JSON storage).
+My goal was to have uniform record sizes so I can identify locations by math instead of seeking.
+This has allowed me to reduce the access times even with 8k records down to 0ms (smaller than my timers can count).
+Now, 8k records are loading in 0ms, basically all writes and reads are 0ms.

 About AmandaDB:
 <ol>
-<li>On my machine (Lenovo G50 Core i7 2.4GHz, 16GB RAM, 64-bit, Windows 10), performance is 0.005ms and 0.753ms write time and read time respectively, per 256 byte record.
-Right now, I'm at something asonine like 30ms for reads, so don't be confused - it'll be a while.</li>
+<li>On my machine (Lenovo G50 Core i7 2.4GHz, 16GB RAM, 64-bit, Windows 10), performance is 0ms and 0ms write time and read time respectively, per 256 byte record.
+Down to 0ms writes and reads on all records.</li>
 <li>Works with the underlying file system.
 This doesn't control disk access, like some DBMS's.
 Storage maps to files.</li>
 <li>I'd love to have it more configurable.</li>
 <li>Works with .NET Framework - anywhere this is installed, this will work.</li>